R167/backblaze/README.md

 # Backblaze

 The Backblaze ruby gem is an implementation of the [Backblaze B2 Cloud Storage API](https://www.backblaze.com/b2/docs/).
 In addition to simplifying calls, it also implements an object oriented structure for dealing with files.
+Calling the api through different objects will not cause each to get updated.
+Always assume that data retrieved is just a snapshot from when the object was retrieved.

 ## Installation